Zaatari Refugee Camp

 Harris Public Policy students visited Zaatari refugee camp as part of the 2018 Pearson International Conflict Seminar to Jordan, where they met with Syrian refugees leading NGO programming within the camp.

 Harris School of Public Policy at the University of Chicago

-Hazumu Yano is currently a Captain serving in the Civil Affairs Branch of the United States Army.
-He grew up in New York City and following the attacks on September 11, 2001, felt a strong conviction to serve in the nation’s defense.
-This led him to earn an undergraduate degree at the United States Military Academy with a double major in comparative politics and foreign area studies, focused on Latin America.
+Haz Yano is currently a Captain serving in the Civil Affairs Branch of the United States Army.
+He grew up in New York City and felt a strong conviction to serve in the nation’s defense following the attacks on September 11, 2001.
+He earned an undergraduate degree at the United States Military Academy with a double major in comparative politics and foreign area studies, focused on Latin America.
 During his studies, Yano spent a semester at the Academia Militar das Agulhas Negras in Resende, Brazil, studying and training with officer cadets of the Brazilian Army.
 He speaks Japanese, Portuguese, and Korean.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.